 There will however, be limits on what you can bring back to the UK.
 Gone are the days of loading up the car with cases of cheap French wine!

 Things to consider for a 2021 European house sit

 - Changes will particularly affect house sitters who travel as nomads, sit full-time, or prefer house sits of 3 months and over.

-- Long Term Sitters - It may be prudent, at least until a deal is procured, to limit your booking in a European county to 3 months maximum, allowing time for travel, to and from, your assignment.
+- Long Term Sitters - To avoid obtaining long stay visas, it will be advisable to limit your bookings in a European county to 3 months maximum.
+Don't forget to allow time for travel to and from your assignment.

-Remember this information is for British Passport holders and UK citizens, and the best place to get information about visas and specific immigration advice is your home country's government or office travel advisory websites.
+Disclaimer - Remember this information is for British Passport holders and UK citizens, and the best place to get information about visas and specific immigration advice is your home country's government or office travel advisory websites.
 We are no subsitute for these official websites.